-The flexibility component of UR points is mostly supported by the fact you can transfer Chase points to several top tier loyalty programs.
+The flexibility component of UR points is mostly supported by the fact you can transfer Chase points to several top-tier loyalty programs.
 Once you start racking up some Chase points thanks to some of the best Chase credit cards, you can easily turn them into British Airways Avios or Southwest Rapid Rewards points at a 1:1 ratio, for example.
-Or, you can opt for one of their other transfer partners like Marriott, IHG, Hyatt, Korean Air, or Ritz Carlton.
+Or, you can opt for one of their other transfer partners like Marriott, IHG, or Hyatt.

 Still, there is another, less popular use of Chase Ultimate Rewards points that gives them even more clout in the flexibility area.
 In addition to redeeming your Chase points for cash back or gift cards, you book travel through the Chase Ultimate Rewards portal as well.
-And if you have a premier Chase travel credit card like the Chase Sapphire Preferred® Card, you’ll also get a 20 percent discount.
 It’s easy to see how some Chase cards are considering some of the best credit cards for travel miles.

 5 Times it Pays to Check the Chase Ultimate Rewards Portal

-While a lot of the experts hem and haw about this option and consider it less desirable than transferring your points to travel partners, I would argue that the Chase Ultimate Rewards travel portal has its own share of gems.
+While many experts hem and haw about this option and consider it less desirable than transferring your points to travel partners, I would argue that the Chase Ultimate Rewards travel portal has its own share of gems.
 It’s always worth weighing the pros and cons and exploring several options, of course, but there are instances where the Chase Ultimate Rewards portal will leave you far ahead.
-Here are a few of those situations:
+Here are a few of those situations.

 Before you transfer those valuable Chase Ultimate Rewards points to a hotel transfer partner, do your homework.
-You can often find better deals at Chase loyalty partner hotels through the Chase travel portal, and that’s especially true if you travel off-peak.
+You can often find better deals at Chase loyalty partner hotels through the Chase travel portal.
+That’s especially true if you travel off-peak.
 Either way, it always pays to check.

-Check the Chase Ultimate Rewards portal, however, and you might find something interesting.
-Often times, this hotel costs a lot fewer points per night if you use the portal.
+Check the Chase Ultimate Rewards portal, and you might find something interesting.
+Oftentimes, this hotel costs a lot fewer points per night if you use the portal.
 For some random dates in September, for example, a free night for two adults and two kids rings in at just 16,194 points.
 That’s a savings of almost 20,000 points per night.